Bagram torture and prisoner abuse: Dilawar

-In the documentary Taxi to the Dark Side (2007), directed by American filmmaker Alex Gibney, there was a claim that Dilawar was captured while driving through militia territory, not going past Bagram air base.
-The militia stopped him at a roadblock and transferred him to the U.S. Army for a monetary reward, claiming he was a terrorist.

 Aafia Siddiqui/Prisoner 650

 Aafia Siddiqui, a Pakistani citizen educated in the United States as a neuroscientist, was suspected of the attempted assault and killing of U.S. personnel in Afghanistan.
 She disappeared in 2003 with her three children.
 She was allegedly detained for five years at Bagram with her children; she was the only female prisoner.
-She was known to the male detainees as "Prisoner 650."
-The media dubbed her as the "Mata Hari of al-Qaida" or the "Grey Lady of Bagram."
+She was known to the male detainees as "Prisoner 650".
+The media dubbed her the "Mata Hari of al-Qaida" or the "Grey Lady of Bagram".
 Yvonne Ridley says that Siddiqui is the "Grey Lady of Bagram" – a ghostly female detainee, who kept prisoners awake "with her haunting sobs and piercing screams".
-In 2005 male prisoners were so agitated by her plight, Ridley said, that they went on hunger strike for six days.
+In 2005, male prisoners were so agitated by her plight, Ridley said, that they went on a hunger strike for six days.
 Siddiqui's family maintains that she was abused at Bagram.

 Binyam Mohamed

 Mohamed immigrated to the U.K. from Ethiopia in 1994 and sought asylum.
-In 2001 he converted to Islam and travelled to Pakistan, followed by Afghanistan, to see if the Taliban-run Afghanistan was "a good Islamic country".
-U.S. authorities believed that he was a would-be bomber, who fought alongside the Taliban in Afghanistan.
-Pakistani immigration officials arrested him at the airport in April 2002 before he returned to the U.K. Mohamed has said officials have used evidence gained through torture in sites in Pakistan, Morocco and Afghanistan between 2002 and 2004 before he was "secretly rendered" to the U.S. Guantanamo Bay detention camp on Cuba.
+In 2001, he converted to Islam and travelled to Pakistan, followed by Afghanistan, to see if the Taliban-run Afghanistan was "a good Islamic country".
+U.S. authorities believed that he was a would-be bomber who fought alongside the Taliban in Afghanistan.
+Pakistani immigration officials arrested him at the airport in April 2002 before he returned to the U.K., and Mohamed has said officials have used evidence gained through torture in sites in Pakistan, Morocco and Afghanistan between 2002 and 2004, before he was "secretly rendered" to the U.S. Guantanamo Bay detention camp in Cuba.
 In October 2008, the U.S. dropped all charges against him.
-Mohamed was reported as being very ill as a result of a hunger strike in the weeks before his release.
-In February 2009 Mohamed was interviewed by Moazzam Begg, a fellow Bagram detainee and founder of CagePrisoners, an organization to help released detainees.
-Mohamad identified a photo of Aafia Siddiqui as the woman whom he and other male detainees had seen at Bagram, known as "Prisoner 650."
+Mohamed was reported as very ill as a result of a hunger strike in the weeks before his release.
+In February 2009, Mohamed was interviewed by Moazzam Begg, a fellow Bagram detainee and founder of CagePrisoners, an organization to help released detainees.
+Mohamad identified a photo of Aafia Siddiqui as the woman whom he and other male detainees had seen at Bagram, known as "Prisoner 650".